RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ## Public Request Service

-Sending requests via Kandylink with the parameters given in the appropriate format.
+Sending requests via Ribbon WebRTC Gateway with the parameters given in the appropriate format.

 ### Fetch API

-Kandylink needs three parameters to use this API.
+Ribbon WebRTC Gateway needs three parameters to use this API.

 * **RequestInfo:** RequestInfo includes the information required in the request's body to be sent
 * **ResourceURL:** ResourceURL is the information of which endpoint the request will be sent to